CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Helm Values Manager' does narrow the domain to Helm values specifically, which provides some distinctiveness.
-However, the lack of concrete actions means it could still overlap with general Helm or Kubernetes skills.
+The mention of 'Helm Values Manager' does narrow the domain to Helm-specific value management, which is somewhat distinctive.
+However, the lack of specific actions means it could overlap with any general Helm or Kubernetes skill.

 2 / 3